AishatAdewoyin/banking-system/README.md

 View all Customers: Displays the updated list of all customers after a transfer transaction.

 Database
 The website requires a database to store customer information and transfer records.
 I'm using PostgreSQL.
-For this project, I should create a database with a table named "Customers" and a table named "Transfers".
+For this project, I will create a database with a table named "Customers" and a table named "Transfers".

 The "Customers" table will include the following fields:

 Name: The name of the customer.
 Email: The email address of the customer.
 Current Balance: The current balance of the customer.
-The "Transfers" table should record all transfer transactions and include the following fields:
+The "Transfers" table will record all transfer transactions and include the following fields:

 Sender: The customer who sent the money.
 Receiver: The customer who received the money.